mtlynch/spaceduck/_posts/2018-04-04-benchmarking-sia.md

 Blocks get downloaded in batches of 10, but every transaction in every block has to be processed and validated in sequential order because transactions may depend on each other.
 I was frustrated with how long the initial sync took so I started to do some rough benchmarking and made some interesting discoveries.

-{% include image.html file="default-configuration-pie.png" alt="time-spent-on-each-task-pie-chart" fig_caption="% time spent on each task" img_link="true" %}
+{% include image.html file="default-configuration-pie.png" alt="time-spent-on-each-task-pie-chart" fig_caption="Percent time spent on each task" img_link="true" %}

 ## Downloading blocks
 My benchmarking revealed that with default Sia settings it took an average of 167 minutes to download the blocks, that’s 54.91% of the average 309 minutes it took to sync from block 0 to block 146,000.
 Assuming 10GB of blocks are downloaded that’s an average of 7.98Mb/s throughput.
 I believe the download portion takes so long for a variety of reasons.